Nadrieril/split-online-orders/README.md

 but the hard bit is extracting the list of items and prices from whatever format the shop uses.

-This repo contains scripts for that (for now only Waitrose).
+This repo contains scripts for that.